ELthomasoPostfix/Microservices/README.md

 ## Songs Microservice:

-The songs microservice was provided to us at the start of the assignment.
+The songs microservice was provided to us as an example component of the assignment.
 It stores artist-title combinations that represent songs.

 ## Accounts Microservice: